 - Automatic workout tracking can be inconsistent

-Why you should buy this: It has a feature-rich package and a variety of sizes.
+Why you should buy this: It has a feature-rich package and comes in a variety of sizes.

-Who's this for: Anyone with an Android phone who wants a smartwatch.
+Who's this for: Anyone with an Android phone who wants a great-value Samsung smartwatch.

 The Samsung Galaxy Watch 4 comes with features like ECG and heart-rate tracking, as well as a wide range of fitness features.
 It offers amazing performance packed in a lightweight and minimalistic design and comes in 40mm and 44mm models.
 You get 5ATM, IP68, and MIL-STD-810G durability ratings for your swimming, lifting, and running needs as well.